After Drew Allar goes out, No. 12 Penn State runs streak vs. Rutgers to 17 straight with 27-6 win

 The Nittany Lions (9-2, 6-2) forced three turnovers including a strip sack and fumble recovery by Chop Robinson late in the third quarter that helped set up Allen’s second touchdown run.

-Penn State needed to lean on its running game with starting quarterback Drew Allar on the sideline.
+“When I hit him, I saw the shadow of the ball in the air,” Robinson said.
+“That’s when I saw it bounce right in front of my face when it hit the ground, and I jumped on top of it.”

-The sophomore suffered an apparent injury on Penn State’s opening possession of the second half after taking a hard shoulder-to-shoulder hit from Rutgers defensive back Flip Dixon.
-Allar threw a high incomplete pass to the sideline on the next play, then exited in apparent pain.
+Allar was hurt early in the second half after taking a hard shoulder-to-shoulder hit from Rutgers defensive back Flip Dixon.
+He threw a high incomplete pass to the sideline on the next play, then exited in obvious pain.

 Allar completed 6 of 13 passes for 79 yards and was seen flexing his right arm and shoulder on the sideline.
 He didn’t return.

+Pribula gave Penn State’s running game even more legs with Allar on the sideline.

-Beau Pribula was effective immediately in relief of Allar.
-The dual-threat backup added 71 yards and a touchdown on eight carries, including a 39-yard scamper on his first rush.
+The dual-threat backup added 71 yards on eight carries, including a 39-yard scamper on his first rush.

 Gavin Wimsatt completed 10 of 16 passes for 130 yards.
-He was intercepted by safety Kevin Winston on the Scarlet Knights’ penultimate possession when the .
+He was intercepted by safety Kevin Winston on the Scarlet Knights’ penultimate possession.

+“A lot of guys in that locker room that are hurting pretty bad, some physically but all of them emotionally,” Rutgers coach Greg Schiano said.
+“Understand, they put so much into it and just not quite ready to close those kind of games out.
+We will be, but it wasn’t today.”

 THE TAKEAWAY